Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Mathematical description of statistical systems

 In the following, it will be useful to describe $M_H$ as a trivial fiber bundle, with $M_C$ as the base space and $M_Q$ acting as fibers.
 This facilitates the incorporation of the particular characteristics of quantum systems into the description of hybrid statistics.

-Associated with that bundle, we can consider the bundle over $M_C$ having as fiber the $C^*$--algebra of quantum operators $\mathcal{O}_Q$.
-With this description, observables $\hat{\mathcal{O}}_H$ can be considered to correspond to the set of sections of that bundle, i.e. the set of objects of the form $\hat{A}(\xi)$, where for each $\xi\in M_C$, $\hat{A}(\xi)$ is supposed to define a an element of $\mathcal{O}_Q$, i.e., a well-defined quantum observable on $M_Q$.
-The set of hybrid operators $\mathcal{O}_H$ becomes isomorphic to the $C^*$--algebra $\mathcal{O}_C\otimes \mathcal{O}_Q$ (see \cite{BouthelierMadre2023} for the technical details concerning the definition of a suitable norm on the space of hybrid operators).
+Associated with that bundle, we can consider the bundle over $M_C$ having as fiber the $C^*$ algebra of quantum operators $\mathcal{O}_Q$.
+With this description, observables $\hat{\mathcal{O}}_H$ can be considered to correspond to the set of sections of that bundle, i.e. the set of objects of the form $\hat{A}(\xi)$, where for each $\xi\in M_C$, $\hat{A}(\xi)$ defines an element of $\mathcal{O}_Q$, i.e., a well-defined quantum observable on $M_Q$.
+The set of hybrid operators $\mathcal{O}_H$ becomes isomorphic to the $C^*$ algebra $\mathcal{O}_C\otimes \mathcal{O}_Q$ (see Ref. \cite{BouthelierMadre2023} for the technical details concerning the definition of a suitable norm on the space of hybrid operators).

 Statistical hybrid systems can be defined, by mimicking the classical and quantum cases, as probability distributions on $M_H$, i.e., defined by a positive-definite function $F_{QC}:M_H\to \mathbb{R}$, normalized to one.
-Expectation values are obtained, mimicking the expressions we saw above, as
+Expectation values are obtained as

 where now